kindlyops/havengrc/README.md

     oc edit secrets/secretname

 Replace the values for fullkey.pem and privkey.pem with base64 encoded versions of the new certificates.
 Save and exit.

+### Bazel

+We are experimenting with the bazel build tool.
+Get it from https://bazel.build/

+To build the keycloak service providers jar

+    bazel build //keycloak-service-providers:spi_deploy.jar